No Tengo Dinero (Juan Gabriel song)

-"No Tengo Dinero" (English: "I Have No Money") is a song written and recorded by Mexican singer Juan Gabriel for his debut 1971 album El Alma Joven.
-The track was the album's first single also released in 1971 and is Gabriel's first career single.
+"No Tengo Dinero" (in English: "I Don't Have Money") is a song by Mexican singer-songwriter Juan Gabriel, released in 1971 on his debut studio album, El Alma Joven.
+The song is an original composition by Gabriel.
+The title track was released as a single in 1971 and is Gabriel's debut single.

+The song was met with instant success and was a breakthrough for Gabriel, becoming his first hit.

 Kumbia Kings version

 In 2003, Mexican-American group A.B.
 Quintanilla y Los Kumbia Kings covered "No Tengo Dinero" which was released as the first single from their album titled 4.
 Featuring Juan Gabriel and El Gran Silencio, the song was given a Lo Nuestro award for Regional Mexican Song of the Year.

 Chart performance

 Juanes version

 In 2021, Colombian singer Juanes covered the song.
 It peaked the Mexican Airplay Chart.